Menu

 Andrea Taylor - Year 5 Teacher

-After working in the city for many years, I initially began at Henry Moore as a Learning Support Assistant in 2005.
-Since then, I decided to return to university and graduated in 2017.
+After working in London for many years, I initially began at Henry Moore as a Learning Support Assistant in 2005.
+Since then, I decided to return to university and complete teacher training.
 Being a teacher is a rewarding career and the days are never boring.
 Outside of school, I enjoy a good book and spending time with my family and friends.

 Mike Azzopardi - Year 5 Teacher